School Science Lessons

 Florida torreya, (Torreya taxifolia), Florida nutmeg, naya Japan, spiny pointed leaves, male and female organs on separate trees, height to 21 m, endangered species, USA, Taxaceae

-These species can cause severe dermatitis, because they contain Urushiol
+These species can cause severe allergic dermatitis, because all parts contain a toxic oil Urushiol oil

 Ajwain, (Trachyspermum ammi), ajwain, ajowan caraway, carom, ajuan, omum, bishop's weed, leaves and fruit bitter pungent taste of essential oil, small brown oval schizocarp fruits look like caraway, roasted or fries, not eaten raw, used in Indian cooking | essential oil contains mostly| Thymol | Cymene | Pinene